Statistical Testing (AQA A Level Psychology)

 Use of statistical tables & the critical value

-• Once the researcher has conducted their research and carried out a statistical test, they then have an observed value, which is used to determine whether the results of their study are significant
+• Once the researcher has conducted their research and carried out a statistical test, the test produces an observed (or calculated) value, which is used to determine whether the results of their study are significant

-• The observed value needs to be compared to the critical value in the statistical table
+• The observed/calculated value needs to be compared to the critical value in the critical values table to determine significance

-• To find out whether or not the observed value is significant, the researcher must ask the following questions, which will help them to use the critical values table properly:
+• To find the critical value from the table, the researcher must ask the following questions, which will help them to use the critical values table properly:

 Infographic titled "Questions the Researcher Must Ask" with three questions on hypothesis direction, sample size, and level of significance.